JohnEspenhahn/ResourceAllocation/README.md

 8: r0 = r0 // Because this is end of execution, we get a non-op
 ```
 So our code has been simplified from 7 virtual resources, to 3 real ones

+## likepaxos

+Paxos is a protocol for solving consensus problems in a network of unreliable processors.
+In Paxos there are three types of processes, Proposer/Acceptor/Learner.
+I have created interfaces for each of these, but in my implemention I treat each process as a "server" which is all three.

+#### Leader Election

+To guarantee progress will be made in a distributed consensus algorithm, we need to avoid [livelock](https://en.wikipedia.org/wiki/Deadlock#Livelock).
+Paxos does this by "electing" a leader, and in fact Paxos itself can be used to elect a leader.

+My first implementation of Paxos is specifically targeted to solve the leader election problem.
+I will then expand it to allow distributed resource allocation.